-The Powerharvester recievers work independent of the type of modulation use (FHSS, DSSS, etc) by a transmitter, and can receive power from one or more transmitters using any type of modulations.
+The Powerharvester receivers work independent of the type of modulation used (FHSS, DSSS, etc) by a transmitter, and can receive power from one or more transmitters using any type of modulations.
 The power of the signal is the primary metric for operation.

-The Powercast TX91501 transmitter broadcasts data as well as power.
+The Powercast TX91501 transmitter broadcast data as well as power.
 The data is currently a transmitter ID implemented using 8 bits.
 Future versions may include a timing broadcast for network synchronization.
-The data is sent using Amplitude Shift Keying (ASK) modulation and is recovered through the Powerharvester receiver in conjunction with external circuitry and a microcontroller.
+The data is sent using Amplitude Shift Keying (ASK) modulations and is recovered through the Powerharvester receiver in conjunction with external circuitry and a microcontroller.
 The data is factory-set and not user adjustable.

 The 3W version of the TX91501 transmitter draws about 1.5W of energy from a wall outlet, which is less energy than a typical night-light.
 It would take 40 transmitters to have the same total power as a single 60W light bulb.

 Yes.
 Powercast technology is covered by numerous patents.